EimantasGag/FunkcinisBNF/README.md

 `<order>` - Represents a customer's request to place and order for one or more dishes, to cancel an order or to add some dishes to already placed order.

 `<dish_list>` - Refers to a specific food item ordered by a customer.
-Dishes can be of different types such as main courses, side dishes, and beverages (Recursive: Allows listing multiple dishes).
+Dishes can be of different types such as main courses, side dishes, and beverages (Recursive: Allows listing dish_list containing dish_list).

 ## **Main operations:**